-- A -show-SP Show the semantic patch that is being processed after expanding isomorphisms. - Show-ctl-text Show the representation of the semantic patch in CTL. - -ctl-inline-let Sometimes let is used to name intermediate terms CTL representation.
+- $\diamond$ -show-SP Show the semantic patch that is being processed after expanding isomorphisms. - Show-ctl-text Show the representation of the semantic patch in CTL. - -ctl-inline-let Sometimes let is used to name intermediate terms CTL representation.
 This option causes the let-bound terms to be inlined at the point of their reference.
-This option implicitly sets -show-ctl-text. - -ctl-show-mcodekind Show transformation information within the CTL representation of the semantic patch.
 This option implicitly sets -show-ctl-text.